GOVERNANCE AND

 MANAGEMENT

-The WHL Board remains resolute in its high standards of governance, ethics, and integrity.
-By setting an ethical tone at the top and leading effectively with integrity, the Board ensures that good corporate governance is channelled into all levels of the organisation in order to enhance our reputation, build trust and, ultimately, result in value creation for the business and stakeholders.
-The WHL Board oversees strategy, risk, and performance, while operational responsibility resides with management.
-Strategy, risk, performance, compliance, and sustainability are integrated throughout the business.
+The Board is resolute in maintaining high standards of governance, ethics, and integrity.
+By setting an ethical tone at the top and leading effectively with integrity, the Board ensures that good corporate governance is channelled into all levels of the Group.
+This enhances our reputation, builds trust and creates value for the business and stakeholders.

-• At the highest governance level, the WHL Board is responsible for monitoring that the Group is operating as a responsible corporate citizen and that the Group’s strategy, risk, and opportunity assessment consider sustainability
+• The Board is responsible for monitoring that the Group operates as a responsible corporate citizen and that its strategy, risk, and opportunity assessment consider sustainability

-• The WHL Board Sustainability Committee and the WHL Board Social and Ethics Committee support the Board in this regard
+• The Board’s Sustainability Committee and Social and Ethics Committee support the Board in this regard

-• Ensures that the sustainability strategy positions the Group as a leader in responsible retailing in the countries in which it trades
+• Ensures that the sustainability strategy positions the Group as a leader in responsible retailing in the countries where we trade

 • Oversees that sustainability initiatives and objectives are effectively integrated into the business, and that the Group operates in an environmentally responsible manner